-This deduction is good on new and used equipment, as well as off-the-shelf software.
-To take the deduction for tax year 2019, the equipment must be financed/purchased and put into service between January 1, 2019 and the end of the day on December 31, 2019.
+2023 Deduction Limit = $1,160,000 This deduction is good on new and used equipment, as well as off-the-shelf software.
+To take the deduction for tax year 2023, the equipment must be financed or purchased and put into service between January 1 and the end of the day on December 31.

-The above is an overall, "simplified" view of the Section 179 Deduction for 2019.
-For more details on limits and qualifying equipment, as well as Section 179 Qualified Financing, please read this entire website carefully.
+Bonus Depreciation: 80% for 2023 Bonus Depreciation is generally taken after the Section 179 Spending Cap is reached.
+The Bonus Depreciation is available for both new and used equipment.
+The above is an overall, “birds-eye” view of the Section 179 Deduction for 2023.
+For more details on limits and qualifying equipment, as well as Section 179 Qualified Financing, please read checkout Section179.org.
 We will also make sure to update this page if the limits change.

-Here is an updated example of Section 179 at work during this 2019 tax year.
+Here is an updated example of Section 179 at work during the 2023 tax year.

 What is the Section 179 Deduction?

 Most people think the Section 179 deduction is some mysterious or complicated tax code.
 It really isn’t, as you will see below.

 Essentially, Section 179 of the IRS tax code allows businesses to deduct the full purchase price of qualifying equipment and/or software purchased or financed during the tax year.
 That means that if you buy (or lease) a piece of qualifying equipment, you can deduct the FULL PURCHASE PRICE from your gross income.
 It’s an incentive created by the U.S. government to encourage businesses to buy equipment and invest in themselves.

 Several years ago, Section 179 was often referred to as the “SUV Tax Loophole” or the “Hummer Deduction” because many businesses have used this tax code to write-off the purchase of qualifying vehicles at the time (like SUV’s and Hummers).
 But that particular benefit of Section 179 has been severely reduced in recent years